replicatedhq/troubleshoot.sh/docs/source/analyze/ingress.md

 description: Analyzing the what is this
 ---

-Ingress Analyzer checks if a given Ingress is listed in the cluster resources in a given namespace
+Ingress Analyzer checks if a given Ingress is listed within the cluster resources in a given namespace.

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2